 chord progressions in tonal music

-If you are planning to quote this website in a paper or on another website or you are planning on carrying out any research or writing a thesis or dissertation which involves root progression analysis techniques as specified on this website then it is important to to correctly reference this work in your thesis or dissertation.
+If you are planning to quote this website in an essay or on another website or you are planning on carrying out any research or writing a thesis or dissertation which involves root progression analysis techniques as specified on this website then it is important to to correctly reference this work in your thesis or dissertation.

 Whilst I welcome references to the research and ideas on this site, please note that all writing on this website is governed by international copyright regulations and therefore needs to be referenced in a correct manner.